Elementary School Counselor

 - Act as a resource for faculty, staff, and parents.
 Refer students and their parents to special programs, specialists, and outside agencies when necessary, including individual and small group counseling and individual/family/school crisis intervention.

-- Contribute articles to the school’s weekly bulletin.
+- Contribute items to the school’s weekly bulletins if information needs to be communicated to parents.

 - Review the counseling program with administrators on an annual basis.